 - Once you have your Amended Certificate of Commission, you will have to purchase a new stamp with your new name on it – you cannot alter the name on your current stamp.

 - Montana notaries public are required by Rule to notify the secretary of state within thirty days of any changes to the information on file with the office.
-All of these changes must be made through the Notary Online Portal.
-(Coming Soon}
+All of these changes must be made through the Online Notary Portal

 - Physical residential address*